domfre/helios_verifier/README.md

 ## Documentation
 Please visit the [HeliosVerifierDocs](https://helios-verifier.readthedocs.io/en/latest/#) for the official documentation.
 For new contributions, the documentation will be updated automatically.
-For any manual triggering, from within the docs folder, execute
+For any local building, from within the docs folder, execute
 ```bash
 (helios_verifier/docs)$ make clean
 (helios_verifier/docs)$ make html